 During the ice-free period, an angler may use one (1) rod with a single line.
 The rod must be held in the angler’s hand or be within reach at all times (no more than 2 metres away).
 The rod may not be left alone for fishing.

 When fishing from the ice, one angler can use at maximum two (2) rods, each one with a single line.
 One of these may be a passive rod (left alone for fishing).
 The passive rod may be no more than 10 metres away from the angler.
-To fish from the ice with one active and one passive rod, an angler aged between 18 and 64 years must pay the fisheries management fee.
+To fish from the ice with one active and one passive rod, an angler aged between 18 and 69 years must pay the fisheries management fee.
+Fishers who have reached the age of 65 or more by 31 December 2023 are an exception: they do not have to pay the fisheries management fee.

 All types of artificial baits as well as natural baits, such as worms, grubs, shrimps and bait fish, may be used in Teerilampi angling permit area.